Indoor air quality: Combustion by-products

 • Inspect furnace and flues, and repair cracks and damaged parts.
 Open the flue when using your fireplace.
 Do not let a fire within a wood heater smolder, especially just before opening the firebox

-• Change your furnace and air conditioning filters every couple of months if using them often.
+• Change your furnace and air conditioning filters every couple of months if you use them often.
 Consider using a more effective furnace filter

 • Never allow smoking in or near the home